https://hgic.clemson.edu/

 • Be consistent.
 It is what you do over time that counts.
 Balance what you eat with your physical activity over several days.
 No need to worry about just one day or one meal.

 Think exercise makes you hungry?
 Most people find that physical activity makes them less hungry.
-Low fat, high carbohydrate snacks provide quick energy needed during physical activity, plus your body breaks these down and digests them more quickly than high fat foods.
+Low-fat, high-carbohydrate snacks provide quick energy needed during physical activity, plus your body breaks these down and digests them more quickly than high-fat foods.

 Drink Plenty of Fluids

 To avoid dehydration, drink at least eight cups of fluid every day.
 Make water your primary beverage.
-Drink a cup of water before exercise, at least ½ cup every 15 minutes during exercise, and additional water afterwards.
+Drink a cup of water before exercise, at least ½ cup every 15 minutes during exercise, and additional water afterward.
 When involved in an active sport that makes you sweat, drink plenty of water throughout the day, not just during the activity.

 The Bottom Line